Meredith-Lab/py-tofspec/docs/usage/integrate-peaks.rst

      - #

 The `integrate-peaks <../api/cli.html#tofspec-integrate-peaks>`_ command requires that the user specifies a peak list with the ``-c, --config`` argument.
-Beyond that, their are some optional arguements to describe your input and customize your output.
+Beyond that, their are some optional arguments to describe your input and customize your output.
 Pass ``-ts, --tscol`` with the name of your timestamp column if there is one in your input file.
 Pass ``-i, --ignore`` with the names of any metadata columns that you want to be passed from input to output.
 And choose whether you want your compound columns to be denoted by molecular